delektowski/slack-work-start-info/README.md

 ## Features
 * announcing start and finish working hours on a Slack channel
-* showing a random quote from an external API
+* showing a random drink recipe and image

 ## Contact
 Created by [Marcin Delektowski](mailto:marcin.delektowski@gmail.com) - feel free to contact me!